withfatpanda/ship/README.md

 3. Answer the on-screen questions

 ## Development
 Ship wants your workflow to be as painless as possible.
-Below we move quickly through several topics that might be new to you: *Dependency Management*, *Builds*, and *Asset Loading*.
+Below we move quickly through several topics that might be new to you, among them *Dependency Management*, *Builds*, and *Asset Loading*.

+For those of you who want a quicker start instead, it goes something like this:

+- Create new project with composer: `composer create-project withfatpanda/ship "path/to/your/project"'
+- Install dependencies: `npm install`
+- Start your watcher (build in the background while you edit your code): `npm build watch`
+- Put your main JavaScript into `src/js/theme.js`
+- Build Customizer features into `src/js/customizer.js`
+- Style your theme in `src/sass/theme/_theme.scss`
+- Style the content in the admin editors in `src/sass/custom-editor-style.scss`
+- Finish dev, test, distribute

 ### Installing Dependencies
 All of Ship's JS and CSS is built upon a core set of dependencies, chief among them being Bootstrap.
 Laravel Mix—your build system—also loads as a dependency.
 All of this is handled by [NPM](https://www.npmjs.com), so if you don't have NPM installed, you'll need to [do that first](https://www.npmjs.com/get-npm).